 Beeswax, a natural ingredient thanks to hard-working bees, provides a protective barrier to the skin without clogging pores, and may also help to soothe the skin.

 Recipes to Try: Makeup Remover Balm, Beeswax Candles, Boo-Boo Cream (no herbs), Boo-Boo Cream (herbs), Peppermint Lip Balm, 3-Ingredient Lip Balm, Cooling Honey Lip Balm, Lavender Deodorant, On-the-Go Lotion, Anti-Itch Cream, Vapor Rub, Sunscreen, Silky Smooth Lotion, Lotion Bars

-Nourishing oils, also known as Carrier Oils, are base oils used in balms, lotions, moisturizers, and cleansers.
-Since oil dissolves oil, nourishing oils also work very well as a makeup remover.
+Nourishing oils, also known as Carrier Oils since they are used to dilute and “carry” essential oils, are base oils used in balms, lotions, moisturizers, and cleansers.
+Since oil dissolves oil, nourishing oils also work very well as makeup removers.

-Recipes to Try: Boo-Boo Cream (no herbs), Boo-Boo Cream (herbs), 2-Ingredient Aloe Facial Moisturizer, Soothing Aloe and Coconut Oil Moisturizer, Honey Sugar Body Scrub, Silky Smooth Lotion, Sunscreen, Body Lotion/Butter, Lotion Bars
+Recipes to Try: Boo-Boo Cream (no herbs), Boo-Boo Cream (herbs), 2-Ingredient Aloe Facial Moisturizer, Soothing Aloe and Coconut Oil Moisturizer, Honey Sugar Body Scrub, Silky Smooth Lotion, Sunscreen, Body Lotion/Butter, Lotion Bars, makeup removers

 Butters, also known as Vegetable Butters, are thick, moisture-rich ingredients.
 Butters are used to make balms, lotions and body butters, and creams.
 Shea butter and cocoa butter are definitely the two most popular butters, followed by mango butter.